Barometre-de-la-Science-Ouverte/bso3-harvest-publication/README.md

 # Open Access PDF harvester

+This repo is a fork of the repo https://github.com/kermitt2/biblio-glutton-harvester.

 Python utility for harvesting efficiently a large Open Access collection of scholar PDF:

 * The downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.